 Find the unexpected at Yosemite's south entrance.
 Located in the geographical center of California, Madera County is easily accessed from any part of the state.
 That makes this special region of the world a recreational hub.
 Name your adventure, and you can likely find it here.
-From wake-surfing at Bass Lake, an Ales and Trails back-country mission, or rock climbing Shuteye Peak, the sky is quite literally the limit.
+Whether wake-surfing at Bass Lake, an Ales and Trails back-country mission, or rock climbing Shuteye Peak, the sky is quite literally the limit.
 The region is rich in adventure and filled with cultural experiences and educational moments.

-Oakhurst is home to the first permanent Virtual Reality theater in the United States at Yosemite Cinema, featuring "Experience Yosemite", a 15 minute virtual reality adventure narrated by Bryan Cranston that takes the viewer to experience Yosemite National Park and its history in a way never seen before.
-Soar over Yosemite Valley, up to the 3,000ft face of El Capitan and marvel at the view from the top of Yosemite Falls.
-This is a must-see for anyone traveling to Yosemite, or who wants a more intimate and breathtaking experience of the beauty, majesty and wonder that is Yosemite.
+Oakhurst is home to the first permanent Virtual Reality theater in the United States at Yosemite Cinema, featuring "Experience Yosemite," a 15-minute virtual reality adventure narrated by Bryan Cranston that takes the viewer on a journey to experience Yosemite National Park and its history in a way never seen before.
+Soar over Yosemite Valley, up 3,000ft to the face of El Capitan and marvel at the view from the top of Yosemite Falls.
+This is a must-see for visitors on their way to Yosemite for the first time and those who are seeking a new way to experience the beauty, majesty, and wonder that is Yosemite National Park.